 Table 2.
-Estimation Groups of Interest and Generalized Variance Parameters Race/ethnicity group of interest Generalized variance parameters to use in standard error calculations Total population Total or White Total White, White AOIC, or White non-Hispanic population Total or White Total Black, Black AOIC, or Black non-Hispanic population Black Total API, AIAN, NHOPI; API, AIAN, NHOPI AOIC; or API, AIAN, NHOPI non-Hispanic population API, AIAN, NHOPI Populations from other race groups API, AIAN, NHOPI Hispanic population Hispanic Two or more races - employment/unemployment and educational attainment characteristics Black Two or more races - all other characteristics API, AIAN, NHOPI
+Estimation Groups of Interest and Generalized Variance Parameters Race/ethnicity group of interest Generalized variance parameters to use in standard error calculations Total population Total or White White alone, White AOIC, or White non-Hispanic population Total or White Black alone, Black AOIC, or Black non-Hispanic population Black Asian alone, Asian AOIC, or Asian non-Hispanic population AIAN alone, AIAN AOIC, or AIAN non-Hispanic population Asian, AIAN, NHOPI NHOPI alone, NHOPI AOIC, or NHOPI non-Hispanic population 7 KSIGHI, 7 KF 13, 13 F 10 F 1 Populations from other race groups Asian, AIAN, NHOPI Hispanic population Hispanic Two or more races - employment/unemployment and educational attainment characteristics Black Two or more races - all other characteristics Asian, AIAN, NHOPI

-- Notes: (1) API, AIAN, NHOPI are Asian and Pacific Islander, American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander, respectively. - (2) AOIC is an abbreviation for alone or in combination.
+Notes: (1) AIAN is American Indian and Alaska Native and NHOPI is Native Hawaiian and Other Pacific Islander.

+- (2) AOIC is an abbreviation for alone or in combination.
 The AOIC population for a race group of interest includes people reporting only the race group of interest (alone) and people reporting multiple race categories including the race group of interest (in combination). - (3) Hispanics may be any race. - (4) Two or more races refers to the group of cases self-classified as having two or more races.